top of page

 Begin your journey into the hip key rollup by practicing in the knot.
 This starting point allows you to concentrate on body positioning without the worry of falling.
 Spend time familiarizing yourself with the knot, ensuring that you feel secure and centered before progressing to the next steps.
 Building a strong foundation in the knot sets the stage for a more confident and controlled performance.

-Focus on the Starting Position:
+Let's Fix the Starting Position:

 A successful hip key rollup hinges on a really good setup.
 Prioritize mastering and holding this initial pose before delving into the rollup itself.
 In the knot, your bottom leg should be forward, your top leg back (this is not true or even possible for in-air hip key rollups, except for horizontal hip key rollups in which you are holding the tail).